Brands avoid price wars by monitoring (3P) prices online. Avoid lack of price integrity across ecommerce channels with SiteLucent Price Tracking...

 - 100 reviews = 37% lift in orders

 - 150 reviews = 41% lift in orders

 - 200 reviews = 44% lift in orders

-(Search intent) Optimized product content, in combination with a high amount of reviews, provides fresh and unique information to your product pages.
-This will improve the findability of your product which leads to more product page traffic and conversions.
+Use product reviews to optimise your product content with the language used by shoppers.
+In combination with many reviews, optimised product content provides new and unique information to your product pages and will improve your product's findability, leading to more product page traffic and conversions.